 As an example, employees might email a document to a partner company, or save a document to their cloud drive.
 The persistent protection that Azure RMS provides not only helps to secure your company data, but might also be legally mandated for compliance, legal discovery requirements, or simply for good information management practices.

-But very importantly, authorized people and services (such as search and indexing) can continue to read and inspect the data that Azure RMS protects, which is not easily accomplished with other information protection solutions that use peer-to-peer encryption.
+But very importantly, authorized people and services (such as search and indexing) can continue to read and inspect the data that Azure RMS protects.
+This capability is not easily accomplished with other information protection solutions that use peer-to-peer encryption.
 You might have heard this capability referred to as "reasoning over data" and it is a crucial element in maintaining control of your organization’s data.

 The following picture shows how Azure RMS works as a Rights Management solution for Office 365, as well as for on-premises servers and services.
 You also see that Azure RMS supports the popular end-user devices that run Windows, Mac OS, iOS, Android, and Windows Phone.

 You can use Azure RMS protection with different cloud subscriptions, and it supports multiple features.
-You'll find more information about the available subscriptions and which features they support on the Azure Information Protection site.
+You can find more information about the available subscriptions and which features they support on the Azure Information Protection site.